rnrnshn/mozdevz-frontend/README.md

 After cloning it, in the project directory, you can run:

+`yarn install` to install the dependecy packagens needed to run this project then

-`yarn start`
+`yarn start` to run the proejct on development mode

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\

-Then start to contributing to the project making your changes, when you are done with your changes just submit your PR, we will be happy to review your code.
+Then start contributing to the project making your changes, when you are done with your changes just submit your PR, we will be happy to review your code.

 And please may your commit messages and PR Titles be as clean and descriptive as possible.
-We don't follow a pattern yet but we enforce cleany and tidy git history.
+We don't follow any pattern yet but we enforce cleany and tidy git commit history.

-### TODO

-There is a lot to be done but for now we are working on the things listed bellow:

-- [X] Fix Learn section browser-compatibility
-- [ ] Create the button component
-- [ ] Make footer component
-- [ ] Integrate the django api
+For other contribuitons please refer to the Figma link to see the designed project, use github issues to reach out and suggest any changes to the project or to add other components to the project

 ### Useful resources